What have previous Jurassic Coast management frameworks helped to achieve?

 Wider programmes such as Litter Free Coast and Sea co-ordinate and support volunteer beach cleans along the World Heritage Site as well as promoting responsible and sustainable visitor behaviour.

 Dippy on Tour – 2018

-The Natural History Museum in London collaborated with the Jurassic Coast Trust and Dorset County Museum in order to bring the tour of ‘Dippy’, the 21-metre-long Diplodocus cast to Dorset in 2018.
+The Natural History Museum collaborated with the Jurassic Coast Trust and Dorset County Museum, Dorchester, to host the first stop of ‘Dippy of Tour’, with the famous 21-metre-long Diplodocus cast coming to Dorset in 2018.

 The exhibition of Dippy in Dorset won several awards, including Outstanding Contribution to Dorset Tourism 2018.